 Not getting a good night’s sleep is becoming more and more common.
 The third report commissioned by the Sleep Health Foundation found that four in ten Australian adults (7.4 million people) frequently experienced inadequate sleep costing an estimated $66.3 billion in the 2016-2017 financial year.
 The quality of your sleep can affect the way you look, feel and behave during the day.

 How sleep problems can impact your health

 It’s estimated that we spend one third of our lives sleeping.
-Even after one night of disrupted sleep, you can look and feel tired, irritable and emotional, have difficulty focussing and concentrating and even feel hungrier than normal.
+Even after one night of disrupted sleep, you can look and feel tired, feel irritable and emotional, have difficulty focusing and concentrating and even feel hungrier than normal.
 Chronic lack of sleep can lead to long-term health problems and have an impact on the other two thirds of your life by affecting your mind, body, relationships, productivity and safety.

 Types of sleep problems

 Sleep problems can involve difficulty getting to sleep and/or maintaining sleep.
 Nervous stress, mild anxiety, shift work, melatonin (your main sleep hormone) disruption, night sweats, going to the bathroom, excessive sleepiness during the day, pregnancy and pain can all contribute to sleep problems.